-BIOE 140

-Biomolecular Engineering Fall 2017
+BIOE 140 Biomolecular Engineering Fall, 2018

-Instructor: Prof. Victor Muñoz

-Office Hours: F 04:00 pm - 06:00 pm in Room 383 SE2

-Phone: (209) 228-2430

-Email: vmunoz3@ucmerced.edu

-Teaching Assistant: Suhani Nagpal

-Office Hours: H 02:00 pm - 03:00 pm in SE2 lobby

-Email: snagpal@ucmerced.edu

-Lecture: F 10:30 am - 1:20 pm, CLSSRM 262

-Required Text: This course requires two textbooks (one for each of its two parts)

-1) Fundamentals of Biochemistry by Donald Voet, Judith G. Voet

-& Charlotte W. Pratt.
-Wiley ISBN: 978-0470570951

-2) Protein Engineering and Design by Sheldon J. Park & Jennifer

-R. Cochran.
-CRC Press ISBN: 978-1420076585
+Instructor: Prof. Victor Muñoz Office Hours: F 03:00 pm - 05:00 pm in Room 383 SE2 Phone: (209) 228-2430 Email: vmunoz3@ucmerced.edu Teaching Assistant: Suhani Nagpal Office Hours: R 02:00 pm - 04:00 pm in SE2 lobby Email: snagpal@ucmerced.edu Lecture: Discussion: F 10:30 am - 1:00 pm, CLSSRM 110 F 1:30 pm - 2:20 pm, CLSSRM 281 (Section 1) F 2:30 pm - 3:20 pm, CLSSRM 281 (Section 2) Required Text: This course requires the textbook: Molecular Biotechnology: Principles and Applications of Recombinant DNA 4 th Edition (2010) by Bernard R. Glick, Jack.
+L. Pasternak & Cheryl L. Patten.
+ASM Press, Washington DC ISBN: 978-1-55581-498-4 Additional Reading: 1- Fundamentals of Biochemistry 5th Edition by Donald Voet, Judith G. Voet & Charlotte W. Pratt.
+(2016) Wiley ISBN: 978-1- 118-91840-1 2- Protein Engineering and Design by Sheldon J. Park & Jennifer R. Cochran.
+(2010) CRC Press ISBN: 978-1420076585.

-Additional readings: Additional readings can be found at the UC Merced Kolligian Library, or through the ILL system.
+Additional readings can be found at the UC Merced Kolligian Library, or through the ILL system.

 Course Overview: This course focuses on the structural and quantitative analysis as well as the design of custom biomolecules, including proteins, nucleic acids, and macromolecular complexes.
 The students will learn the fundamental concepts of biomolecular structure and function and the experimental and computational tools/approaches for engineering biomolecules and how to apply these new technologies to solving some of the most pressing problems in biotechnology, medicine and bioengineering.
 The covered approaches range from rational and computational design to combinatorial and evolutionary optimization and biophysical characterization, whereas the target products span customized enzymes, molecular switches and actuators, recombinant biosensors, therapeutic antibodies, and protein and DNA assemblies.
 Course Learning Goals and Outcomes: By the end of this course, students will be able to:

-- 1. Describe, understand and use the fundamental tools and techniques employed for the structural and functional analysis of biomolecules - 2.
-Compare and contrast various experimental and computational strategies for engineering and designing biomolecules - 3.
-Learn the basic concepts of biomolecular structure and function and their connection with the strategies for engineering and designing new biomolecules
+1. Describe, understand and use the fundamental tools and techniques employed for the structural and functional analysis of biomolecules

+2. Compare and contrast various experimental and computational strategies for engineering and designing biomolecules

+3. Learn the basic concepts of biomolecular structure and function and their connection with the strategies for engineering and designing new biomolecules

-- 4. Show mastery of fundamental topics in biomolecular engineering and design, including sequence/structure/function relationships; physical factors determining biomolecular structure, folding and stability; methods and techniques for structural and functional analysis of biomolecules; enzymatic catalysis; protein chemistry; directed molecular evolution; combinatorial biochemistry; computational approaches to biomolecular design.
-At the end of the course, the students should be able to converse with scientists and read technical literature about all these topics - 5.
-Articulate the scientific vocabulary used in communicating scientific information in biomolecular engineering and design.
+4. Show mastery of fundamental topics in biomolecular engineering and design, including sequence/structure/function relationships; physical factors determining biomolecular structure, folding and stability; methods and techniques for structural and functional analysis of biomolecules; enzymatic catalysis; protein chemistry; directed molecular evolution; combinatorial biochemistry; computational approaches to biomolecular design.
+At the end of the course, the students should be able to converse with scientists and read technical literature about all these topics

+5. Articulate the scientific vocabulary used in communicating scientific information in biomolecular engineering and design.